 - The axons carry stimulus or signals away from the cell towards the muscle or organ that is to be affected.

-- The dendrites, on the other hand, bring signals or stimuli towards the cell body from an organ or tissue affector.
+- The dendrites, on the other hand, bring signals or stimuli toward the cell body from an organ or tissue affector.

-- Neurons can generate electrical signals called action potentials, which helps them carry messages across vast distances within milliseconds.
+- Neurons can generate electrical signals called action potentials, which help them carry messages across vast distances within milliseconds.
 This process is known as synaptic transmission.

 - Neurons are found throughout the nervous system and innervate every other organ system of the human body.

 - They help in the control and coordination of the human body as well as generate responses to stimuli and the environment.

 In the human body, neurons exist in the spinal cord and the brain.
 The types of neurons in the brain are very complex and yet to be scientifically classified.
 However, the types of neurons in the spinal cord are easily distinguishable based on their functions.